 For example, the action of the back muscles is to induce lumbar curve.
 To engage the pandicular response with these muscles, one may lie prone (belly down) and lift one leg (straight knee), then slowly lower it.
 The action engages the spinal extensors, gluteus maximus and hamstrings.
 Gravity creates the feeling of weight that causes a cascade of sensory-nerve impulses to the sensory neural network of the brain and allows us to feel the movement of lifting more vividly.
 The slow lowering takes allows more time, and therefore, more learning of the action of relaxation and lengthening of those muscles.
 Lasting changes occur rather quickly, rather than slowly.

-In practice, we use a more fully elaborated movement pattern that engages more of the movement system at a higher level of integration (for faster, more complete changes).
+In practice, we use a more fully elaborated set of action patterns (muscular control reconditioning exercises) that engages more of the movement system at a higher level of integration (for faster, more complete changes).
 For S-I joint pain, we use an array of movements that addresses all of the muscles and movements involved in S-I joint syndrome.

 Those movements instill healthy patterns of movement that cause the bones of the pelvis to float into a new, healthier position and that allow the S-I joints to heal.

-Because of tissue changes and inflammation, healing from S-I joint pain, once the neuromuscular changes have been made, may take weeks.
-Aided and supported by somatic exercises, they do occur.
+Because of tissue changes and inflammation, healing from S-I joint pain, once the neuromuscular changes have been made, may take weeks or months.
+Aided and supported by somatic education exercises, they do occur.
+As slowly as they occur, they occur far faster and more easily than by therapeutic methods that involve strengthening, stretching, manipulation, or surgery.